 Perry Schaible - Reporter

 Her career spans all facets of media.
-She started as a beat reporter for the Pulse-Journal Newspaper in West Chester, Ohio then worked as a freelance writer for the Cincinnati Enquirer before becoming a local traffic producer and reporter.
+She started as a beat reporter for the Pulse-Journal Newspaper in West Chester, OH.
+Then, Perry worked as a freelance writer for the Cincinnati Enquirer before becoming a local traffic producer and reporter.

 Brad Underwood - Reporter